UTSA-CS-3443/MonstrousTasks/README.md

 -Click on "File" then "Open"

--Navigate to the Connect 4 directory and select it
+-Navigate to the Monstrous Tasks directory and select it

 Step 3: